appsody/website/content/docs/stacks/create.md

 ## Creating the stack image
 The stack image contains everything that will be common throughout all templates that leverage it.
 For example, the [`nodejs-express`](https://github.com/appsody/stacks/tree/master/incubator/nodejs-express/image) stack image provides health endpoints and prometheus metrics without developers needing to implement it themselves.

 The `/image` directory will contain everything that is needed for the stack's image.

-You **must** include a `Dockerfile-stack` file in the `/image` directory.
-This file defines the stack and the commands to be used by Appsody.
-Appsody uses [enviroment variables](/docs/stacks/environment-variables) exposed by the stack image to define these commands.
+You **must** include a `Dockerfile-stack` file in the `/image` directory, which defines how the stack image is built.

+Stack creators configure [enviroment variables](/docs/stacks/environment-variables) in `Dockerfile-stack` to specify the behaviour they expect from the stack throughout the application development lifecycle. `Appsody CLI` and `Appsody controller` inspect these environment variables and then drive the expected behaviour for the developer.

+If a stack image is built upon another stack's image, it will inherit all the Appsody variables from the base stack.
+It can override the variables it wants to change.
+This allows users to create stacks with slightly different behaviour while still getting updates from the base stack.

 The `/image/project` directory contains the base of the application.
 You may decide not to include any application code here but it is recommended to add some value to the stack.
 For example, by controlling dependency versions.
-The `project` must include a production `Dockerfile` here which will be used by the [`appsody build`](/docs/using-appsody/cli-commands/#appsody-build) command.
+The `project` **must** include a production `Dockerfile` here which will be used by the [`appsody build`](/docs/using-appsody/cli-commands/#appsody-build) command.

 ## Building a stack image
 To build your stack image locally follow the below steps: